-New Jersey megamall adds travel challenges to crowded region
+Traffic a breeze at New Jersey megamall’s limited opening

 BY CAR

-Improvements have been made to the roads around the complex, but work on Route 3 west of American Dream closes a lane in each direction for a brief stretch, causing rush-hour backups.
-“You go down there now in rush hour and the traffic is stopped dead,” East Rutherford Mayor James Cassella said.
-“I see that as having a bigger effect than the American Dream project.”
+Improvements have been made to the roads around the complex, which sits at the intersection of Interstate 95 and Route 3, a heavily traveled east-west highway.

-Mall officials have said there are roughly 30,000 total parking spaces available at the complex’s garage and at MetLife Stadium’s parking lot, though the stadium lot will be available only on non-event days.
+Mall officials have said there are roughly 30,000 total parking spaces available at the complex’s garage and at MetLife Stadium’s parking lot, though two-thirds of those are in the stadium lot and won’t be available on days where there is a game or concert.

 PARKING